 A sitemap is a way of collecting and displaying the information about the structure of a website, identifying the links and the data within that website.
 Sitemaps were originally created for the users of a website so that they could see an index of that site for easier navigation to the pages they wanted to visit.

-What Exactly Contains a XML Sitemaps?
+What Exactly Contains an XML Sitemaps?

-A Sitemap is an XML file that lists URLs for a site along with visual or textually organized model of a Web site’s content that allows the users to navigate through the site to find the information they are looking for.
+A Sitemap is an XML file that lists URLs for a site along with a visual or textually organized model of a Web site’s content that allows the users to navigate through the site to find the information they are looking for.
 A sitemap tells the crawler which files you think are important in your site, and also provides valuable information about these files: for example, for pages, when the page was last updated, how often the page is changed, and any alternate language versions of a page.

 Using the sitemap does not guarantee that web pages are included in search engines, but provides hints for crawlers to do a better job of crawling your site.